jreisinger/hugo/content/cv.md

 at Kedros [Bratislava, 2009 - 2011]

 * Administration of Linux (Debian) based infrastructure.
 * Setup and maintenance of testing environments (Solaris, RHEL, Tomcat, Oracle) in collaboration with developers and testers.
 * Writing automation scripts in Unix shell and Perl.
 * Project delivery management.

 IT Auditor
 at Slovak Telekom [Bratislava, 2004 - 2006, 2011 - 2013]

 * Performing audits in IT, networking and IT security areas (Internet facing applications security, PKI review, Security of remote access, Patch management and vulnerability assessment).
-* Administration of internal lab consisting mainly of Linux servers and Cisco networking devices.
+* Administration of internal lab consisting of Linux servers and Cisco networking devices.
 * Managing small (up to 4 people) audit teams.

 ### Certificates

 LPIC-2: Linux Professional Institute Certification - Advanced Level Administration [2012 - 2017]

 CCENT: Cisco Certified Entry Networking Technician [2013 - 2016]